-Students are expected to attend all classes by zoom and to participate in the entire class.
+Students are expected to attend all classes and to participate in the entire class.
 Students will be granted permission to miss one class with advanced notice to the instructors and instructor approval without losing participation marks assuming all required activities are submitted for that week on time.

-MIXED METHODS PAPER ANALYSIS (15% - Due May 27, 2021)
+MIXED METHODS PAPER ANALYSIS (15%)

-You will choose a peer-reviewed published study that utilizes mixed methods.
-Ideally, you will choose a study in your area of interest and that utilizes the design you intend to use for your research proposal (described below).
-You will prepare a 2-page analysis of the study.
+You will choose a published study that utilizes mixed methods from the selection of options below and prepare a 2-page analysis of the study.